 People who are really succeeding online should be making enough money that they don’t require that every phone call or email result in a sale from https://www.zizowireless.com/collections/samsung-galaxy-note-8-cases.

 If you can’t reach someone by phone or email with a question, then watch out.

-This is not to say that everyone out there will answer their own phone or reply to your email in five minutes.
+This is not to say that everyone out there will answer their own phone, since they can even identified who call them with services like Who Called Me or reply to your email in five minutes.

 But there is a growing trend among websites to not answer pre-sale or non-customer questions at all, and that must stop.